ca2/.github/profile/README.md

 code.app to be done.
 Please check manual instructions for macOS below.

 ## Example *simple* project
 Details about coding environment setup that would be performed by ca2 *code* executable.
+In these instrutions the *simple* is setup but the setup can be used for any project.

 Manual steps are described below:
 - [Windows](windows.md)